City-of-Bloomington/master_address/docs/api/locations.md

 # Locations Service

-The service searches for locations in master address.
-Each address and subunit gets a separate locations, so this is equivalent to listing base addresses and subunits in the same query.
+This service searches for locations in master address.
+Each address and subunit gets a separate location, so this is equivalent to listing base addresses and subunits in the same query.

 The search uses wildcards for some of the address component parameters.
 The rest of the parameters use an exact match.